Presenting Scientific Data — The Ultimate Guide

 - Graphics must be referred to in the text (sequentially)

-- Check the graphics used is effective or not?
+- Check if the graphics used are effective or not.

 - Is everything readable?